Stay alert: In addition to invalid emails, other types may end your campaigns

 How to prevent these emails from being in your databases

 In a perfect world you remove 100% of problematic emails from your submissions so that you have an excellent reputation and the minimum number of problems generated by base management.
+That will prevent invalid emails that can destroy your email reputation.

 Each type of email has a solution.
 Let’s separate the solutions into two types: